 In 1955, the Sub-Committees’ tireless fundraising schemes enabled the charity to purchase land at Seaford, Sussex for the building of homes for aged and needy members of the newspaper trade.
 At that year’s annual dinner, the Chairman of the Management Committee proudly announced that they hoped to erect 40 bungalows on the site along with a community centre and a warden’s house.
-Another home was built in Lilleshall, Shropshire in 1978, with a second phase of flats opened by the Princess Royal ten years later.
+Another home in Lilleshall, Shropshire was purchased from the NFRN and renovated in 1978, with a second phase of flats opened by the Princess Royal ten years later.
 Homes in Great Dunmow and Southport were also opened during this time but have since been closed.
 Old Ben Homes was incorporated as a separate charity for legal reasons in 2008 and is now run independently of NewstrAid.

 After much wrangling, the Newsvendors’ Benevolent & Provident Institution altered its unwieldy official name to the catchier NewstrAid Benevolent Society in 1996 (changed to NewstrAid Benevolent Fund in 2007), but its aims remained the same as they were back in 1839.
 In a world that is experiencing rapid change, the charity continues to be a beacon of hope for those experiencing hard times in Britain’s historic newspaper trade.